-- Trainsets 18 and 19 are in production in Salt Lake City and are expected to be delivered in late February or early March 2025.
-These are last two (2) trainsets purchased in the initial order and the first option order. - The JPB, following consultation with its insurance carrier, made a decision regarding the repair of the two (2) damaged coaches in trainset 311.
-The JPB accepted Stadler's suggestion and will replace one of the coaches and Stadler will repair the second coach.
-Stadler will revise its estimate and schedule for the work based on the JPB's recent decision.
+- The seventeenth (17) trainset was delivered to Caltrain on November 25, 2024. - Trainsets 18 and 19 are in production in Salt Lake City and are expected to be delivered in late February or early March 2025.
+These are the last two (2) trainsets purchased in the initial order and the first option order. - The JPB, following consultation with its insurance carrier, made a decision regarding the repair of the two (2) damaged coaches in trainset 311.
+The JPB accepted Stadler's suggestion and will replace one (1) of the coaches and Stadler will repair the second coach.
+Stadler reported that a flood has temporarily closed its car body production plant, and it considers this an event of force majeure.
+This problem may impact to repair of trainset 311.
+Stadler is revising its estimate and schedule for the work based on the JPB's recent decision and the force majeure event.